Vijaylande14/Vijaylande14/README.md

 During my internship at **Brillect Tech Solutions Pvt Ltd**, I worked on various Python-related tasks and machine learning projects, which helped me develop both my technical abilities and problem-solving skills.

-"I hold an **MCA from G.H.
-Raisoni University**, and have a strong foundation in machine learning.
-I’m always seeking to expand my knowledge and apply it to real-world applications that make an impact. 🚀"
+"I completed my **MCA from G.H.
+Raisoni University** and built a strong foundation in machine learning.
+I’m driven by a passion to keep learning and applying my knowledge to create real-world solutions that make a difference. 🚀"

 ---